quagswagEthanZhao/AdobeRomenConverter-Server/README.md

 # Adobe Roman Converter Service

-This project provides a service that converts a given integer into its Roman numeral representation.
+A service that will convert a given integer into its Roman numeral format.
 The service is built using **Node.js**, **Express**, and **TypeScript**.
 It includes features such as input validation, error handling, logging, and more.

 ---